RichCaloggero/periodic-table/README.md

 To use the table generator:

-- include dialog.js and createPeriodicTable.js in your HTML file:
+- include createPeriodicTable.js in your HTML file:
    + `script src="dialog.js"></script>`
 - create a checkbox element to select mode, i.e. normal, or full keyboard navigation (see periodic-table.html)
 - call displayPeriodicTable (see below for argument descriptions)